mne-tools/mne-python/doc/source/manual/matlab.rst

 .. _BGBGBEBH:

 .. table:: The coildef structure.
-For more detailed information, see Section 5.8.
+For more detailed information, see :ref:`BJEIAEIE`.

     ==============  =======================  ========================================================================================
     Field           Data type                Description